 Wisdom Launches Fashion-Foodie Collab

-On May 18, Wisdom’s 2018 spring and summer fashion show will be hosted at a soft opening of NOLO, Bacon new Italian restaurant in East Rock.
+On May 18, Wisdom’s 2018 spring and summer fashion show will be hosted at a soft opening of NOLO, Bacon and Parillo's new Italian restaurant in East Rock.
 Wisdom said that the restaurant—“swanky, modern, with an old style touch”—provides the right venue for the pair.

 “The fashion show changes every year,” he said in a recent interview with The Arts Paper, bobbing around the basement of his Westville location.
 “It’s always in a new location to keep it interesting.
 It’s always places people wouldn’t typically have a fashion show … places people may not expect because, we want to bring attention to the place that’s hosting us, but also bring the community together.”